ShivamAttri842/ShivamAttri842/README.md

 ---

 ### 🔭 Professional Summary
-Dynamic Frontend Developer with a strong foundation in web development, specializing in building responsive and user-friendly applications.
-Proficient in **JavaScript**, **React**, and **CSS**, with a keen eye for design and a passion for crafting seamless user experiences.
-Currently seeking opportunities to contribute to innovative projects and collaborate in a forward-thinking team.
+Dedicated Frontend Developer specializing in responsive, user-centric applications.
+Proficient in HTML, CSS, JavaScript, and React with a strong attention to detail and a commitment to high-quality user experiences.
+Seeking opportunities to contribute to innovative projects and collaborate with dynamic teams.

 ---